growdigital/Notes/show/app.md

 ---

-## Notes

-* Programme priorities
-    1. Enabling communities in Wales who are not usually engaged in climate change to help tackle the climate emergency and inspire others.
-    2. Empowering community-led activities to reduce carbon emissions and promoting a sustainable, low-carbon future for Wales.
-    3. Evidencing impact and sharing what the group learns about how to reduce carbon emissions and engage communities in climate action.
-* How to track your progress <https://www.tnlcommunityfund.org.uk/funding/programmes/sustainable-steps-wales-action-grants/how-to-track-your-progress-ssw>

----

-## 2. How do you know this is the best approach? _750 words_
+## 5. How do you know this is the best approach?

 Food forest gardens and agroforestry require less energy and water than traditional horticulture.
 These are key features of sustainable forest gardening practices: